yuxin370/CompressIoTDB/readme.md

 ## Step 1: Download CompressIoTDB Repository
 To get started, install CompressIoTDB on either a server or a personal computer.

-Download the repository from the anonymized Repository:
+Download the repository from the anonymized repository:

  ```shell
  https://anonymous.4open.science/r/CompressIoTDB-EEE8